 - Push to use stock fonts.
+Seriously.
 There are more than enough to choose from and ensuring the proper use of your custom font throughout your app may end up feeling like chasing the ampersand problem I mentioned above.

 - There will be no shortage of articles trying to explain how and why mobile is difficult.
 Read them.

 - Don’t let holidays surprise you.
 Holidays can impact app usage and you should avoid and/or leverage these days depending on what your app does.

 - Take a look at Mobile Action for help with ASO.

 - Find a audible sound that resonates with your app and use it in a context that will delight your users and consider introducing it in the first 15 seconds.

 - If you want to use mobile ad networks don’t expect them to have inventory out-of-the-gate rather expect a trickle of ads (if any) that may not ramp very quickly.
 Of course, this will be related to the type of app you’re developing but still don’t accept quoted earnings to be even close early on.
 And be sure to ask for weekly reporting.